FlyHuman/lsg-course/partB.md

 ```

 * In case this does not work or if you want to copy the output image to your laptop, do the following:
-  * Start a new terminal window.
-Do not log in to the cluster.
+  * Start a new terminal window in your laptop (but do **not** log in to the cluster in it).
-  * Your working directory is in your laptop.
-Type:
+  * Type:

   ```sh
   scp studXY@gb-ui-kun.els.sara.nl:/home/studXY/lsg-course/partB/*.png .  # replace `studXY` with your username
   ```

-  * You can now display the fish picture using your laptop's image viewer.
+  * You can now display the fish picture using any image viewer in your laptop (any web browser will also do fine).

 ### <a name="submit-multiple-jobs"></a> 2.
 Submit multiple jobs